General Policy. Hendrix

 Investigation Committee.
 The

 Research Integrity Officer, in consultation with other institutional officials

-as appropriate, will appoint an investigation committee and the committee chair
+as appropriate, appoints an investigation committee and the committee chair

 within 10 days of the notification to the respondent that an investigation is